Please note that Tapas no longer supports Internet Explorer.

 Behind us, the airport gate windows were filled with the fabulous Las Vegas strip lit up like postcards with fanciful lights, roller coasters, and exotic architecture.
 For Darby and me, the spectacle of the enchanting landmarks had long faded in our interest.
 We had seen enough excitement that any two kids could handle in a year.

 Besides, this had become the usual backdrop of our Friday and Sunday nights.
 While busy travelers scurried back and forth between the terminals on the people movers, we did our best to ignore all that surrounded us.
-We ignored the sounds of faraway flight announcements and slot machines being played in the background.
-We did, however, often listen to conversations near us especially if was something about us, our parents, our lives, or our family.
+We ignored the sounds of distant flight announcements and slot machines being played in the background.
+We did, however, listen to conversations near us, especially if it was something about us, our parents, our lives, or our family.
 As a kid, you learn to tune in and listen to things you hear adults say to other adults.
 Things they would never tell you directly.

 Gramma Louise listened to Aunt Jane on the other end of the phone while scanning the airport for Grandpa Lewis.

-“You know what?
-I need to go find your father before he maxes out the credit card before we even leave for the cruise.
+“You know what?”
+Gramma Louise said.
+“I need to go find your father before he maxes out the credit card before we even leave for the cruise.
 I’ll call you before we go.
-Bye Jane.”
+Bye, Jane.”

 “Kids, stay here.
 I am going to find Grandpa and go to the bathroom.”
-Louise grabbed her purse, tucked her cellphone away, and quickly picked the underwear out of her butt heading down the walkway.
+Louise grabbed her purse, tucked her cellphone away, and quickly picked the underwear out of her butt, heading down the walkway.
 We didn’t even look up from what we were doing.
 This was all routine.

 I answered, “I think it means crazy.”

 I remember nodding back in agreement as I was unwilling to stop what I was reading to react.
-Although, to this day, I don't remember what I was reading specifically that day.
-You’d think I’d be able to recall what I was reading when all this happened.

-Considerable time passed when Gramma Louise and Grandpa Lewis finally returned bickering back and forth.
+Considerable time passed when Gramma Louise and Grandpa Lewis finally returned, bickering back and forth.
 The gate attendant made the announcement:

-“Southwest Airlines flight 128 for Sacramento, California will now begin pre-boarding.”
+“Southwest Airlines flight 128 for Sacramento, California, will now begin pre-boarding.”

 This was our cue.
 As soon as the announcement was made, we began packing our items into our backpacks and zipped them closed.
-We both stood up in twin unison waiting for our grandparents.
+We both stood up in twin unison, waiting for our grandparents.
 Gramma Louise wrapped her arms around the two of us at the same time in a forceful group hug.

 “Be good, you two.
 Don’t make any trouble for your Grandpa Jack and Grandma Mimi.”
-Gramma Louise carried her usual scent of drug store cologne and Ben Gay.
+Gramma Louise carried her usual scent of drugstore cologne and Ben Gay.

 “And try to limit the amount of time that each of you is pressed with your nose in your books and math puzzles, p-l-e-a-s-e!”
 Gramma begged.

-Darby once heard Gramma on the phone with Aunt Jane.
-“It’s not natural,” she said.
-“Kids should be kids.
-You know, riding bikes, climbing trees, even playing video games.
+Darby once heard Gramma on the phone with Aunt Jane say, “It’s not natural.
+Kids should be kids.
+You know, riding bikes, climbing trees, and even playing video games.
 These kids do nothing but spend their days with their heads in books and puzzles.”

 Gramma Louise even went so far as to send us to a psychologist for observation.
 She felt that maybe the loss of our parents had pushed us into living our lives through books.
 The psychologist did not share the concern.

-“These are two extremely gifted children with a hunger for knowledge and education.
+“These are two gifted children with a hunger for knowledge and education.
 After all, their own father was a teacher.”

 “Stop fussing with his hair, Louise, my gosh, leave the boy alone,” Grandpa Lewis called out at the airport.